 Storage & Make Ahead Instructions

-Cool the flat crepes and transfer to a plate with sheets of greaseproof paper in between each one.
+Cool the flat crêpes and transfer to a plate with sheets of greaseproof paper in between each one.
 Then clingfilm tightly and place in the fridge for 2 days.
-I wouldn’t store any sweet Aumônières crepes with the filling already in them as this makes them go soggy, with the whipped cream and fruit.
+I wouldn’t store any sweet Aumônières with the filling already in them as this makes them go soggy, with the whipped cream and fruit.
 Savoury ones might keep a little better.
 You can transfer to an airtight container and place in fridge for 1-2 days.

-Any leftover crepes (unfolded) can be reheated in a pan over medium-low heat.
+Any leftover crêpes (unfolded) can be reheated in a pan over medium-low heat.
 Flip over once until heated through, it shouldn’t take more than a minute or so.
 Otherwise, heat in the microwave in 20 second bursts until hot.
 As mentioned above, if reheating savoury Aumônières already folded, you could reheat them in a 180c oven for 10 minutes until hot all the way through.

-Yes, cool the crepes then stack up with sheets of greaseproof paper in between each crepe, pre folding into parcels.
+Yes, cool the crêpes then stack up with sheets of greaseproof paper in between each crêpe, pre folding into parcels.
 Then clingfilm the whole thing tightly and place in a freezer bag (or wrap with a final layer of foil).Place in the freezer for up to 3 months.
 I wouldn’t freeze any Aumônières crepes with the filling already in them as it wont freeze well.

-You can store crepe batter in the fridge for up to 2 days in an airtight container.
+You can store crêpe batter in the fridge for up to 2 days in an airtight container.
 But I would use it in the first 24 hours when it’s at its best.
-You can also freeze crepe batter for up to 2 months.
+You can also freeze crêpe batter for up to 2 months.
 When ready to use, defrost overnight until it’s liquid and then give it a good whisk to bring it together.

 Other recipes you might enjoy:

-If you like these, try my banana crepes, berry cheesecake crepes or Polish apple pancakes.
+If you like these, try my banana crêpes, berry cheesecake crêpes or Polish apple pancakes.

 Made this recipe and loved it?